 Although this new trip to Middle Earth won't be led by Peter Jackson, there may well be a familiar face behind the series' music!

-Shore has provided the scores for more than 80 movies, including the soundtrack for both The Hobbit and The Lord of the Rings trilogies which are his most successful works to date.
+Last year, Deadline reported that Oscar-winning composer Howard Shore was in talks to provide the score for Amazon's Lord of the Rings TV series.
+Shore has provided the scores for more than 80 movies, including the soundtracks for The Hobbit and The Lord of the Rings trilogies, both of which are his most successful works to date.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!